damianhakert/damianhakert.github.io/source/_posts/2015-04-15-bitbucket-vs-gitlab-com.markdown

 Want to have a discussion about what kind of animal the GitLab logo is?
 Now you can!

-## Custom Git Hooks
+## Git Hooks

-GitLab makes it easy to set up custom git hooks.
-By adding your hooks to the special directory, you're making sure they do not get modified, moved or changed between migrations.

 In GitLab Enterprise Edition, there is a list of pre-built Git Hooks available that you can use by simply selecting them.

 ## Comes with a CI!

-With every GitLab installation, you get our continous integration tool GitLab CI!
+With every GitLab installation, you get our continuous integration tool GitLab CI!
+GitLab.com users can use it for free on [ci.gitlab.com](https://ci.gitlab.com/).
 It integrates fully with GitLab, so you can easily see the build status of any branch, commit or merge request and run your deployments automatically after!